thibaut1998e/NPC_symmetry_quantification/README.md

 ## Instructions of use

-This code takes as input a folder containing 2D crops of the Nuclear Pore Complex (NPC).
-Each crop is separated in 8 sectors and the number of activated sectors is counted.
-Then the histogram of the number of activated sectors is saved, as well as the separation in 8 sectors for each NPC crop.
+This code takes as input a folder containing 2D crops of the Nuclear Pore Complex (NPC), which is a large protein assembly embedded in the nuclear envelope that regulates the transport of molecules between the nucleus and the cytoplasm, and is characterized by its 8-fold rotational symmetry.

+Each crop is separated into 8 sectors, and the number of activated sectors is counted.
+Then, the histogram of the number of activated sectors is saved, along with the sector separation data for each NPC crop

 Please sapecify

 *npc_path* : the input folder containing a set of 2D NPC crops.
 It has to be square images, they do not need to have the same shape